windmill-labs/windmilldocs/docs/flows/8_flow_action.md

 There are two ways to create an action script:

-- Write it directly in the flow editor
+- Write it directly in the flow editor.
-- Import it from the Hub
+- Import it from the Hub.
-- Import it from the workspace
+- Import it from the workspace.

 ## Inline action script